matrix-org/matrix-spec-proposals/proposals/2962-spaces-access-control.md

 space.
 However, this is effectively a separate concern from how you model spaces themselves, and so has been split out into a this separate MSC.

-## Goals:

- * Set the power levels in a room based on membership of a space
+This MSC originally included restricting room membership based on space membership.
+This has been split into [MSC3083](https://github.com/matrix-org/matrix-doc/pull/3083).

- * Restrict access to a room based on membership of a space
+Thus, the goal of this MSC is to set the power levels in a room based on membership of a space.
- * Kick users from a room if they leave a space

 ### Managing power levels via spaces